-If you are a grantor or beneficiary of a foreign trust and you (or a U.S. person related to you) directly or indirectly received a loan of cash or marketable securities from a foreign trust, or you (or a U.S. person related to you) used any property owned by a foreign trust without paying FMV within a reasonable amount of time, the amount of such loan or the FMV of the use of trust property will be treated as a distribution for reporting purposes.
+If a U.S. grantor, a U.S. beneficiary, or a U.S. person related to the U.S. grantor or U.S. beneficiary, directly or indirectly, receive(s) a loan of cash or marketable securities from a foreign nongrantor trust, the amount of such loan will be treated as a distribution to the U.S. grantor or U.S. beneficiary, unless the obligation issued by the U.S. grantor, U.S. beneficiary, or U.S. person related to the U.S. grantor or U.S. beneficiary, in exchange for the loan is a qualified obligation.
 For this purpose, a loan by an unrelated third party that is guaranteed by a foreign trust is generally treated as a loan from the trust.
 See section V(A) of Notice 97-34, 1997-25 I.R.B.
 22.